 Instagram’s New Branded Content Tagging Feature

-Lately, we’ve seen Instagram take the leap from a photo sharing platform to an advanced business tool for brands and influencers alike.
+Lately, we’ve seen the Instagram app take the leap from a photo sharing platform to an advanced business tool for brands and influencers alike.
 Through Instagram, brands and creators are able to promote themselves, grow a following, and ultimately make a living doing what they love.
-Because of this, advertisements, sponsored posts, and branded content is flooding Instagram’s feed and while this may be beneficial to the brands involved, Instagram has made it clear that they want to keep sponsored content and authentic content separate.
+Because of this, advertisements, sponsored posts, and branded content are flooding Instagram’s feed and while this may be beneficial to the brands involved, Instagram has made it clear that they want to keep sponsored content and authentic content separate.

 While these tools are directly designed to help Instagram users tell the difference between authentic and branded content, they are also extremely beneficial to businesses.
 It’s no doubt that Instagram’s new tools were designed with brands and creators in mind and they have features that are bound to change the advertising game.